wp-plugins/meeting-scheduler-by-vcita/readme.txt

 == Changelog ==

+ = Appointment Booking and online Scheduling by vCita Version 3.3.2 =
+ * Adjustments to WordPress version 3.9
+ * Improved scheduling for multiple team members, including option to asign a contact to specific staff member
+ * Improved mobile view on the scheduling process

  = Appointment Booking and online Scheduling by vCita Version 3.3 =
  * New widget option - Scheduling Calendar

  = Appointment Booking and online Scheduling by vCita Version 3.2 =
  * Adjustments to WordPress "Parker" version 3.8
  * Scheduling for multiple team members